 Florida Statute of Limitations

 Victims must stay abreast of their timeline for filing claims so that they do not miss the statute of limitations deadline.
 Florida has a four year statute of limitations for filing a personal injury claim.
 A victim who wishes to file a personal injury claim against an at fault driver has four years from the time of the accident to file a claim.
 Florida also has a two year statute of limitations for wrongful death claims.
 A victim’s family has two years from the date of the victim’s death to file a wrongful death cause of action.
 Two years is not a lot of time to file a claim, so it is especially important for the families of deceased victims to consult with a Miami wrongful death attorney to make sure claims are filed in a timely manner.

 Miami Car Accident Attorney

 If you or someone you love were injured in a car accident in the greater Miami and South Florida areas, contact an experienced car accident attorney right away.
-The Law Offices of Prosper Shaked take pride in helping victims and their families gain financial recovery so that they can get back on their feet again.
+Prosper Shaked Accident Injury Attorneys PA take pride in helping victims and their families gain financial recovery so that they can get back on their feet again.
 Call attorney Prosper Shaked at (305) 694-2676 to schedule a free and confidential consultation a Miami car accident attorney you can trust.